-Should it be necessary for transfer to a third State, however, there are certain measures which can be put in place in order to transfer personal data without prior approval from a supervisory authority.
+Should it be necessary for transfer to a third state, there are certain measures which can be put in place in order to transfer personal data without prior approval from a supervisory authority.
 This is where the transfer is based on:

-- a legally binding and enforceable instrument between public authorities or bodies; - standard data protection clauses adopted by the European Commission or adopted by a Supervisory Authority (and approved by the European Commission); - binding corporate rules (suitable for intra-group data transfers only).
-This still requires approval from supervisory authorities; however, this has to be determined by a consistency mechanism; - an approved code of conduct which is binding on the parties; - an approved certification mechanism which is binding on the parties; and - the EU/US Privacy Shield (only applicable for transfers to the US).
-This is the replacement solution for the Safe Harbor regime which was invalidated in October 2015.
-The Privacy Shield is not expressly referenced in the GDPR, but it is recognised by the European Commission as providing adequate protection.
+- A legally-binding and enforceable instrument between public authorities or bodies; - Standard data protection clauses adopted by the European Commission or adopted by a Supervisory Authority (and approved by the European Commission); - Binding corporate rules (suitable for intra-group data transfers only).
+This still requires approval from supervisory authorities; however, this has to be determined by a consistency mechanism; - An approved code of conduct which is binding on the parties; - An approved certification mechanism, which is binding on the parties; and - The EU/US Privacy Shield (only applicable for transfers to the US).
+This is the replacement solution for the Safe Harbor regime, which was invalidated in October 2015.
+The Privacy Shield is not expressly referenced in the GDPR, but it is recognized by the European Commission as providing adequate protection.